Maxul/Awesome-SGX-Open-Source/SGX-vs-TDX.md

 2. **Performance**: TDX supports para-virtualization and SR-IOV for high-performance I/O. On the contrary, SGX must involve expensive context switches for I/O intensive workloads.
 Although asynchrony can assist, asynchrony brings more CPUs into busy looping.

-3. **Security**: TDX utilizes multi-key memory encryption (MKTME) and introduces a secure yet thin hypervisor (i.e., SEAM module) that minimizes the controlled-channel attacks compared with SGX.
+3. **Security**: TDX utilizes multi-key memory encryption (MKTME) and introduces a secure yet thin hypervisor (i.e., SEAM module) that minimizes the controlled-channel attacks that exist in SGX.
+Nevertheless, TCB in SGX is supposed to be smaller than in TDX.

 4. **Utilization**: SGX statically partitions the physical memory into two halves; secure memory (i.e., enclave page cache or EPC) cannot be shared with the OS, whereas TD (namely, encrypted VM) pages can be flexibly configured to be private, shared or public (unencrypted).